chamaeleonidae/verification/README.md

 # Verification (aka.
 Secure Mode)

-Code samples of how to generate sha256 HMAC signatures of your user identifier
+Code samples of how to generate timestamp-anchored sha256 HMAC signature of your user identifier

+Please add a PR with any changes that would make these code snippets more complete or simply better!